Training and support for doctors by doctors

 Dr Mark Slade

-Mark has held leadership roles within the NHS, as a clinical director, specialty director and medical director.
-He is a committed educator and trainer and enjoys excellent feedback as a coach, mentor, educational supervisor and appraiser.
-He sat on an advisory panel on the development of the GMC educational standards, and acts as an appraiser of medical directors for NHS England.
+Mark has held leadership roles within the NHS as a clinical director, medical director and responsible officer.
+He is a committed educator and enjoys excellent feedback as a coach, mentor, educational supervisor and appraiser.
+He is an appraiser of medical directors for NHS England.

 He completed the international health and social care leadership programme of the University of Yale school of public health and regularly teaches on leadership and its components.
-He continues to practise clinically, working part-time in acute medicine.
+Across 2022 91% of attendees rated him as excellent or very good as a facilitator.

 Dr James Storey